thucvinguyen/final-be/README.md

 - Users log their exercises and my app will calculate calories burnt.
 - Users log their calories of their meals.
-- My app will calculate if that they their calories is surplus or deficit.

 ---